sifuluo/wprime/README.md

 You will need to configure the ```SampleTypes``` to the dataset you want to process.
 It is a list of strings of the folder names same as in the Step 1.
-The submission scripts are located in ```Submits/``` This script also creates folders in the EOS, that is configured at line 93 (***Subject to change***).
+The submission scripts are located in ```Submits/``` This script also creates folders in the EOS, that is configured at line 18 and 19.

 ## Step 3: Configure the Submit.sh
-In ```Submits/Submit.sh``` the next to last line is the macro to be run that needs to be configured.
+In ```Submits/Submit.sh``` line 4 is the macro to be run that needs to be configured.
-And the line before that should be changed to your working folder.
+And the line 3 before that should be changed to your working folder.

 ## Step 4: Main analysis code
 In the base path of this package is where your analysis macro should be placed.